tastyware/tastytrade/docs/sessions.rst

    from tastytrade import Session session = Session('username', 'password')

-A certification (test) account can be created `here <https://developer.tastytrade.com/sandbox/>`_, then used to create a session:
+A certification (test) account can be created `here <https://developer.tastytrade.com/sandbox/>`_, then used to create a session.

 .. code-block:: python